Emergency preparedness guide for people with disabilities

 - Avoid shouting or speaking quickly.
 Instead, speak clearly but not so slowly as to offend the person.

 - Do not restrain a person having a convulsion.
 Instead, roll them on their side to keep their airway clear and place something soft (for example, your jacket) under their head to protect it from injury.
-Once the convulsion passes and they become conscious, help them into a resting position unique to their needs.
+Once the convulsion passes and they become conscious, help them into a resting position.

 - extra supply of insulin or oral agent